- TOREX eco-concept. Environmentally friendly approach and mindset. Labor and health protection activities; Evaluation results of labor conditions;

 - Social and corporate development (special internships for bachelor and MA graduates)

 A careful and environmentally friendly approach within the context of industrial sector is somewhat revitalized now in numerous countries around the world.
 This is not a simple trend, but an indispensable attribute of environmental protection policy for global multinational corporations operating in metallurgical, mining, oil, gas and other core industries.
 Furthermore, the rapidly revised environmental compliance standards with regard to major metallurgical plants in Russia lead to development of breakthrough and power efficient technologies.
 Those technologies are adaptable to hazardous emissions and impurities released to the ambient and ultimately safe for bio-environment adjacent to industrial area.

 Starting from its inception and for decades further, NPVP TOREX has been extensively focused on eco-sustainability concept as an integral part of corporate policy, while developing and integrating pelletizing technologies at brownfield projects.
-Apart from technological solutions, our company is committed to the internal eco-principles, in particular: arrangement of designated containers and recycling procedure for various domestic by-products made of plastic/paper/aluminum, including invalid electric batteries.
+Apart from technological solutions, our company is committed to the internal eco-principles (and principles of Greenpeace Russia membership), in particular: arrangement of designated containers and recycling procedure for various domestic by-products made of plastic/paper/aluminum, including invalid electric batteries.
 Afterwards, the named materials are transported to drop-off stations.
 In addition, TOREX personnel is involved in in-house activities served to maintaining the green and healthy lifestyle.
 A tendency to eliminate a paper consumption in the document flow is one more accomplishment.

 Special assessment of the working conditions in TOREX

 A special assessment of the working conditions in TOREX company is being held once per 5 years.
 Such activities allow for collecting the data related to working places, number of employees, job characteristics, occupation, equipment and materials.
 The assessment might include the following criteria: